-HMRC has published guidance on the potential liability to CGT, CT, IT, NIC, stamp duty, stamp duty reserve tax and VAT on transaction companies and other businesses (including sole traders and partnerships) may undertake involving cryptoasset exchange tokens, such as Bitcoin.
-The guidance does not cover transactions involving security tokens and utility tokens.
-HMRC published guidance for individuals on the treatment of cryptoassets in December 2018.
+HMRC has published a manual on the tax treatment of cryptoassets starting at CRYPTO10000 which covers the treatment for both businesses and individuals.
+For businesses, this covers potential liability to CGT, CT, IT, NIC, stamp duty, stamp duty reserve tax and VAT on transactions companies and other businesses (including sole traders and partnerships) may undertake involving cryptoasset exchange tokens, such as Bitcoin.

 Exchange tokens are intended to be used as a method of payment and encompass ‘cryptocurrencies’ like Bitcoin.
 They utilise some form of ‘digitalised ledger technology’ and typically there is no person, group or asset underpinning these; instead the value exists based on its use as a means of exchange or investment.
 Unlike utility or security tokens, they do not provide any rights or access to goods or services.
 HMRC does not consider cryptoassets to be currency or money.

 The type of activities which will be subject to tax and which involve exchange tokens would include:

 exchanging tokens for other assets, including other types of cryptoassets

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login